massgravel/Microsoft-Activation-Scripts/README.md

    **Microsoft Activation Scripts (MAS):**

-   It is a collection of scripts for activating Microsoft products, these scripts are mostly a fork of other honourable developer's tools and scripts.
+   A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, less antivirus detection and user-friendliness.

    This project consists of the following three activation methods: